 - Goes with the territory of being a game of cute ship-girls.
 Despite a majority of the ones to date having been built during the Third Reich under NSDAP leadership, none of the girls really discuss, and certainly never espouse, much in the way of Nazi or fascist ideology.
-The destroyers and u-boats in particular tend to be cute girls (one's even an outright reference to an Idolmaster character), and the bigger ships tend toward Proud Warrior Race Guy-ism without any (apparent) overt political bent.
+The destroyers and u-boats, in particular, tend to be cute girls (one's even an outright reference to an Idolmaster character), and the bigger ships tend toward Proud Warrior Race Guy-ism without any (apparent) overt political bent.

 - And of course, full Nazi symbology appears nowhere on their designs; the Ironblood insignia is a redesigned Iron Cross.
 However, certain items like wall banners in Bismarck's dedicated furniture set trend much closer to real Nazi symbologynote , which makes some players (very understandably) uncomfortable.
-Reichsadlers also appear on some of the characters, though this is a bit more vague, since the reichsadler far predates the rise of the NSDAP (but conversely, some of them, like on Bismarck and Z-46 most prominently, are obviously the Nazi Parteiadler specifically, just without the swastika within the wreath, while a few like Köln's use slightly different stylization, closer to a traditional heraldic eagle).
+Reichsadlers also appear on some of the characters, though this is a bit vaguer since the reichsadler far predates the rise of the NSDAP (but conversely, some of them, like on Bismarck and Z-46 most prominently, are obviously the Nazi Parteiadler specifically, just without the swastika within the wreath, while a few like Köln's use slightly different stylization, closer to a traditional heraldic eagle).

 - No Swastikas: All the Swastikas on the ships are replaced with either an Iron Cross (either the stylized one or a more standard one) or X symbols.
 The latter sometimes still tends to cleave uncomfortably close to the full symbology for some.
-However, some other symbols made it through more or less intact - in particular, many Ironblood shipgirls wear a Reichsadler with the distinctive styling used by the Nazis or its opposite-facing counterpart, the Parteiadler, with the only change being to change the swastika in the wreath to an "X" for the few for whom it's actually large and detailed enough to actually see what's in the wreath.
+However, some other symbols made it through more or less intact - in particular, many Ironblood shipgirls wear a Reichsadler with the distinctive styling used by the Nazis or its opposite-facing counterpart, the Parteiadler, with the only change is to change the swastika in the wreath to an "X" for the few for whom it's actually large and detailed enough to actually see what's in the wreath.

 - Permanently Missable Content: The jury is still a little out on "permanently", but "missable for months at a time", for sure.
 One of the Ironblood's gameplay hats is that the majority of their units are actually limited; they've made up a significant portion of the story events of the first two years of the game's life (as opposed to the Pacific Theater-focused main story), and thus are only available when their events are running.
 Out of all the ships listed here, the only ones available at all times are Z1, Z23 (and on JP and KR you need to unlock her), the Königsberg sisters, Leipzig (who you unlock by collecting the previous three), Eugen, U-81, Roon and Friedrich (with those two having very special unlock requirements as Research ships); Deutschland and Spee were added to the construction gacha pool on the Asian servers after the passage of time (with such a move presumably planned for NA as well) and Z18 was a login reward on those servers, probably coming to EN in the future.
 Everyone else is 100% event locked.
 This creates a bit of a problem concerning Friedrich der Grosse, as discussed in more detail on the YMMV page.